 Q1: What is Harrison's Hope?

-A1:Harrison's Hope is a 501 (c)(3) nonprofit agency, based in St. Louis , Mo. , dedicated to the prevention of injuries and deaths due to children being left unattended in or around motor vehicles.
+A1:Harrison's Hope is a 501 (c)(3) nonprofit agency, based in St. Louis , MO, whose mission is the prevention of injuries and deaths due to children being left unattended in or around motor vehicles.

 Q2: Who founded Harrison's Hope?